A Catechist Journey: A Joyful Advent Experience

 The said call from the Holy Father merits consideration as this is a worthy cause which would definitely elicit positive impact not only to the Catechist’s spirituality but more importantly to the young kids and those people who have no sufficient knowledge about God or about the Faith or the lack of it.
 Catechism is practically a tool to teach young individuals, giving them opportunity to know and learn about God.
 Catechists are of great help to the Catholic Church, especially that the nuns, priests and religion teachers who have been involved in religious education in Catholic educational institutions are not enough, thus unable to serve the spiritual needs of everyone in the community where they belong, especially those children studying in public or secular schools.
 And so, Catechism was initiated (which is also known in the United States as Confraternity of Christian Doctrine (CCD) which was similarly organized to cater to kids in secular schools.
 This is where catechists’ assistance to the Church are of significant value not to mention their willingness and determination to share their time, talents and treasures.

 I would like to share with you my catechism endeavor which dates back during those “yuppie” days.
 A colleague from a Catholic organization (Opus Dei) invited me to join them in teaching kids and teens along the shanty areas of Pandacan in Manila and those living under the Nagtahan Bridge.
 Prior to embarking on our Catechism journey, necessary preparations were undertaken, thus we were armed to the teeth, so to speak, ready for our mission with the basics and advanced learnings about the faith from attending recollections and talks or “circles” from spiritual directors who were themselves clergies and those women who have devoted their lives to the Work of God.
 However, this endeavor of mine was an off and on thing as I had to match it with my busy office schedule.
 Nevertheless, I was grateful for the blessing, the joy and the privilege to be able to teach these kids and teens.
-It was a joyful experience especially with the kids who were so eager to learn about God’s teachings, and the memorable moments particularly during Christmas season, a celebration of which was held at a famous park (Fort Santiago) where we played various games and had gift-giving thereafter.
+It was a joyful experience especially with the kids who were so eager to learn about God’s teachings, and the memorable moments particularly during Christmas season, a celebration of which was held in a famous park (Fort Santiago) where we played various games and had gift-giving thereafter.
 It was a sight to behold as the children were very happy, beaming with smiles, bringing with them their toy gifts and some goodies home to share with their parents and siblings.
-There was much to appreciate about this and I thought there was much left to be done as well and so, it seemed it was an unfinished business on my part.
+There was much to appreciate about this, and I thought there was much left to be done as well and so, it seemed it was an unfinished business on my part.
 The excitement, the feeling and sense of concern for these unfortunate kids have not waned.
 The thought of doing it all over again was still there.

 True enough, this passion to spread God’s Word especially to kids was rekindled when we stayed abroad.
 Perhaps, it was God’s way of responding my wishful thinking!
 An opportunity to teach in one of the Catholic middle schools in NYC knocked at the door and I sincerely welcomed the challenge.